 - Does that sound right?

-In the book Ships at Sea (Geoff Thompson, Rigby Readers), a student read aloud the page entitled “Hovercraft.”
+In the book Ships at Sea (Geoff Thompson, Rigby Readers), a student read aloud the page (in the image above) entitled “Hovercraft.”
 He paused at the word “cushion.”
 He looked at the photograph (of a hovercraft sitting on what looks like a black inflatable tube).
 Then he substituted the word balloon for cushion.
-He paused.
-FANTASTIC!
+THAT’S FANTASTIC!
 He used meaning, right?
-But he also needs to use other sources of information – like the letters.
+But he also needs to use other sources of information – like the letters in the printed word 😉

 The teacher affirmed his use of meaning (clues in the photo) to help him figure out that word and then asked, “Does that look right, though?”
 The student shook his head.
 “What can you do?” the teacher asked.
 The student read the sentence again “A hovercraft sits on a huge air” and pronounced the u in “cushion” like the short u in lush or cut.
 We affirmed the student’s use of visual cues and asked, “Does that sound like a word you know?”
 He shook his head.